benbalter/benbalter.github.com/_posts/2015-01-06-https-all-the-things.md

 [^url]: For example, without HTTPS, an eavesdropper would see that you were reading `ben.balter.com/2015/01/06/https-all-the-things/`.
 With HTTPS, all they'd see is that you made an encrypted request to `ben.balter.com`.

-[^disclaimer]: Obviously, a country should have the right to enforce its own social norms, but when such technical implementations are trivial to bypass by even non-techincal users switching protocols, DNS servers, or routing traffic through a proxy or VPN, such ends may be better accomplished by more narrowly tailored, non-technical means.
+[^disclaimer]: Obviously, a country should have the right to enforce its own social norms, but when such technical implementations are often overinclusive and trivial to bypass by even non-techincal users switching protocols, DNS servers, or routing traffic through a proxy or VPN, such ends may be better accomplished by more narrowly tailored, non-technical means.

 [^hypocracy]: Yeah, yeah, yeah, [I know](https://konklone.com/post/github-pages-now-supports-https-so-use-it).